Dosu04/ngFire-docs/README.md

 # ngFire-setup
-Tutorial/Docs for setting up a development environment for an AngularFire Project 2023 by ME
+Tutorial/Docs for setting up an AngularFire Project 2023 by ME

 ## Navigation
 ### [Setup from Scratch](#1)